You are here: Urology Textbook > Kidneys > Horseshoe kidney

 Tumors of the horseshoe kidney:

-Treatment depends on tumor size, age of the patients and suspected histology.
-Important for the surgical treatment is the pathological vascular supply of the horseshoe kidney.
+Treatment depends on tumor size, age of the patients, and suspected histology.
+Pay attention to the pathological vascular supply of the horseshoe kidney in treatment decisions.

 Kidney diseases | Index | Kidney malrotations |